web3tea/curio-exporter/README.md

 # curio-exporter

-Prometheus exporter for curio cluster metrics.
+Exporter for transforming Curio cluster data into Prometheus metrics format, enabling real-time monitoring and visualization of key Curio metrics in dashboarding tools like Grafana.
+This tool helps bridge the gap between Curio's internal data structures and modern observability platforms.

-All collectors can be found in the `collectors` directory.
+All collectors can be found in the [collectors](/collectors) directory.
 ## Usage

 ```shell